onecontext/onecontext-nextjs-webapp/README.md

 You can grab an API key [here](https://onecontext.ai/settings), and the easiest way to get started would be to follow the `quickstart` which is available on [the docs](https://docs.onecontext.ai), and also on any of the clients [[Python SDK](https://github.com/onecontext/onecontext-python), [TypeScript SDK](https://github.com/onecontext/onecontext-typescript), [CLI Tool](https://github.com/onecontext/onecontext-cli)]

+## Can I use this with another RAG provider?

+Go for it.
+You're free to do as you please with this software.
+You can just replace whatever you see in context/action.ts with your new provider.

+**N.B.** we don't think you should... and we like to think our RAG product is the best available, but we totally respect you might want to use other providers.

+We would just ask 2 (small) favours if you do.
+- Please star and cite this repo.
+- Please send us a brief mail [here](mailto:hello@onecontext.ai) telling us why you preferred another provider to us.
+All feedback is useful feedback and we're always looking to find the best way to improve our product.